Democratizing Financial Literacy

-In the prototyping phase, we were most interested in emotional response and desirability as an early indication of product market fit.
-Upon launch, we would look at sessions per user, monthly active users and task completion as indications of engagement and the ability to monetize.
+To measure success, in the prototyping phase, we were most interested in emotional response and desirability as an early indication of product-market fit.
+Upon launch, we would look at sessions per user, monthly active users, and task completion as indications of engagement and the ability to monetize.

 Foundational Research